hello-robot/hello-robot.github.io/docs/README.md

 # Welcome
 This is your jumping off point for Stretch tutorials, hardware manuals, and APIs.

-We wish you success in your development journey with Stretch.
 Please contact us at [support@hello-robot.com](mailto:support@hello-robot.com) if you don't find what you're looking for.

---The Hello Robot team
+We wish you success in your development journey with Stretch!

 # New to Stretch?
 We recommend you follow the [Getting to Know Stretch Tutorials](https://docs.hello-robot.com/0.2/stretch-tutorials/getting_started/).